 SUMMARY: Now you have all these layers:

-TROUBLESHOOTING: If you realize you’ve cocked up one of the layers, you need to delete all the pixel layers above that layer, fix the mistake, then completely re-do all the others.
+TROUBLESHOOTING: If you realise you’ve cocked up one of the layers, you need to delete all the pixel layers above that layer, fix the mistake, then completely re-do all the others.

 For example, if you notice that you left a subject with three ears in the headswap, you need to delete the smoothing and cloning layers, fix the masking on the headswap layer, then repeat Steps 5 and 6 from above.